ZeeshanIqbalKhan/PMLRToolbox/README.md

-# CPLR
+# PMLR Toolbox
-Canonical Piecewise Affine Functions
+To Cite: Nonlinear Control Allocation Using A Piecewise Multi-Linear Representation